 The theoretical foundations of these links are well established.
 Faces shape others’ perceptions and expectations that, in turn, shape our behavior and psychological traits.
 Psychological traits and facial features are both influenced by many common factors, such as hormones and genes.
 Finally, psychological traits influence facial appearance; for example, attitudes affect group memberships that, in turn, influence facial grooming style.

-Deep neural networks are more accurate than humans at detecting sexual orientation from facial images (2018)Wang and Kosinski in Journal of Personality and Social Psychology (JPSP)
+Deep neural networks are more accurate than humans at detecting sexual orientation from facial images (2018)Wang & Kosinski; Journal of Personality and Social Psychology (JPSP)

-After discovering that governments and corporations had been using Facial analysis algorithms to detect intimate traits I decided to examine the privacy threats posed by such algorithms in the context of one of the most sensitive personal characteristics: sexual orientation.
+After discovering that governments and corporations had been using facial analysis algorithms to detect intimate traits, we decided to examine the privacy threats posed by such algorithms in the context of one of the most sensitive personal characteristics: sexual orientation.

-We show that an algorithm can detect sexual orientation from people’s faces with an accuracy comparable with mammograms or modern diagnostic tools for Parkinson's disease.
+We showed that an algorithm can detect sexual orientation from people’s faces with an accuracy comparable with that of mammograms or modern diagnostic tools for Parkinson's disease.
 The differences between the faces of gay and straight people were consistent with widely accepted theories explaining the origins of sexual orientation.

-Facial Width-to-Height Ratio Does Not Predict Self-Reported Behavioral Tendencies (2017)Kosinski, Psychological Science, 2017.
+Facial Width-to-Height Ratio Does Not Predict Self-Reported Behavioral Tendencies (2017)Kosinski; Psychological Science

-Many studies have linked facial width-to-height ratio (fWHR) with various antisocial or violent behavioral tendencies.
-However, those studies have predominantly been laboratory based and low powered.
-This paper shows that the links between fWHR and psychological traits were weak, and their patterns were inconsistent with the previous findings and theoretical assumptions advanced in the fWHR literature.
+Many studies have linked facial width-to-height ratio (fWHR) with various antisocial and violent behavioral tendencies.
+However, those studies have predominantly been laboratory-based and low-powered.
+This paper showed that the links between fWHR and psychological traits were weak, and that their patterns were inconsistent with the previous findings and theoretical assumptions advanced in the fWHR literature.

-Private traits and attributes are predictable from digital records of human behavior (2013)Kosinski, Stillwell, and Graepel in Proceedings of the National Academy of Sciences (PNAS)
+Private traits and attributes are predictable from digital records of human behavior (2013)Kosinski, Stillwell, & Graepel; Proceedings of the National Academy of Sciences (PNAS)

 This paper had a significant impact within and beyond academia:

-Psychological targeting as an effective approach to digital mass persuasion (2017)Matz, Kosinski, Nave, and Stillwell in Proceedings of the National Academy of Sciences (PNAS).
-(Kosinski is the second author & senior co-author.)
+Psychological targeting as an effective approach to digital mass persuasion (2017)Matz, Kosinski, Nave, & Stillwell; Proceedings of the National Academy of Sciences (PNAS) (Kosinski is the second author & senior co-author)

-- Reply to Sharp et al.: Psychological targeting produces robust effects by S. C. Matz, M. Kosinski, G. Nave, and D. J. Stillwell, Proceedings of the National Academy of Sciences (PNAS), 2018.
+- Matz, S. C., Kosinski, M., Nave, G., & Stillwell, D. J. (2018).
+Reply to Sharp et al.: Psychological targeting produces robust effects.
+Proceedings of the National Academy of Sciences.

-- Facebook’s optimization algorithms are highly unlikely to explain the effects of psychological targeting by S. C. Matz, M. Kosinski, G. Nave, and D. J. Stillwell, Proceedings of the National Academy of Sciences (PNAS), 2018.
+- Matz, S. C., Kosinski, M., Nave, G., & Stillwell, D. J. (2018).
+Reply to Eckles et al.: Facebook’s optimization algorithms are highly unlikely to explain the effects of psychological targeting.
+Proceedings of the National Academy of Sciences.